Azure/Industrial-IoT/docs/modules/publisher.md

 All OPC UA components use the OPC Foundation's OPC UA reference stack as nuget packages and therefore licensing of their nuget packages apply.
 Visit https://opcfoundation.org/license/redistributables/1.3/ for the licensing terms.

-# Building
+## Building

-The module requires .NET Core SDK 2.2.
-The code can be found in the `modules/opc-publisher` folder in the repository.
+The module requires [.NET Core 3.0+](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+The code can be found in the `./modules/src/Microsoft.Azure.IIoT.Modules.OpcUa.Publisher` folder in the repository.

-## As native Windows application
-Open the opcpublisher.sln project with Visual Studio 2019 and build the solution by hitting F7.
+Open the `opcpublisher.sln` project with Visual Studio 2019 (16.3+) and build the solution by hitting F7.

-## As Docker container
-Depending if you use Docker Linux or Docker Windows containers, there are different configuration files (Dockerfile or Dockerfile.Windows) to use for building the container.
-From the root of the repository, in a console, type:

-    docker build -f <docker-configfile-to-use> -t <your-container-name> .

-The `-f` option for `docker build` is optional and the default is to use Dockerfile.

-Note: if you want to have correct version information, please install [gitversion](https://gitversion.readthedocs.io/en/latest/) and run it with the following command line in the root of the repository: `gitversion  . /updateassemblyinfo /ensureassemblyinfo updateassemblyinfofilename opcpublisher/AssemblyInfo.cs`

 ## Configuration of the OPC UA nodes to publish

 ### Configuration via configuration file
 The easiest way to configure the OPC UA nodes to publish is via configuration file.
 The configuration file format is documented in `publishednodes.json` in this repository.

 Configuration file syntax has changed over time and OPC Publisher still can read old formats, but converts them into the latest format when persisting the configuration.
 An example for the format of the configuration file is:

         [
           {